Medical expert of the article

 Epidemiology

-Causes of the cavernous sinus thrombosis
+Causes cavernous sinus thrombosis.

-- Non-infectious diseases of the central nervous system, which are accompanied by local damage to the brain tissue and venous sinuses - in particular, after neurosurgical operations, with traumatic brain injury, tumor processes (including metastatic).
+- Non-infectious diseases of the central nervous system, which are accompanied by local damage to brain tissue and venous sinuses - in particular, after neurosurgical operations, traumatic brain injury, tumor processes (including metastatic).

 - Connective tissue pathologies (systemic lupus erythematosus, “dry” syndrome, systemic vasculitis).